CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/README.md

 # Credits and references

-This project includes [Slack.Webhooks](https://github.com/nerdfury/Slack.Webhooks) and [SlackAPI](https://github.com/Inumedia/SlackAPI) both are MIT licensed.
+This project includes [SlackAPI](https://github.com/Inumedia/SlackAPI) which is MIT licensed.